Composting 101: Beginner's Guide to Composting

 Trees and shrubs like this because leaf compost or other compost made with woody or “brown” materials foster the growth of fungi.
 It’s the soil fungi that makes woody plants really happy.

 That is because using both types of materials will make compost with a balanced bacteria to fungi ratio.

-Best Compost Uses – Composting 101
+Best Compost Uses: Composting 101

 The benefits of compost include adding rich organic matter to the soil which provide a slow release nutrient source for your garden.
 If you are just as composting 101 you should read this article on the benefits of compost since it goes well beyond just a nutrient source for your garden.
-Learn about how it can break down harmful chemicals, make nutrients more available, hold on to water and more!.
+Learn about how it can break down harmful chemicals, make nutrients more available, hold on to water and more!

 It doesn’t provide the organic matter, but does extract all the beneficial microbes off the surface of the compost and applies it in liquid form to plant surfaces and soil.

-Composting 101 – Compost Methods
+Composting 101: Compost Methods

 Let’s start with hot composting as a composting 101 topic: